Samsung Galaxy Note 5: Camera

 The 16-megapixel rear-facing camera is identical to the Galaxy S6, with an f/1.9 aperture, optical image stabilization, object tracking autofocus, and real-time HDR.
 Video recording is supported at 2160p with 30 frames per second, 1080p with 60fps and 720p with 120fps.

 Software

-The Galaxy Note 5 shipped with Android 5.1.1 Lollipop with TouchWiz Nature UX 5.1.
+The Galaxy Note 5 shipped with Android 5.1.1 Lollipop with TouchWiz Noble UX.
 The new "Screen off memo" feature allows the phone to be awoken directly to a note screen when the stylus is removed.
 The Camera app on the Note 5 also allows public and private livestreaming directly to YouTube, and supports export of RAW images.

-In February 2016, Samsung began to release Android 6.0.1 Marshmallow with TouchWiz Nature UX 6.0 for the Galaxy Note 5.
+In February 2016, Samsung began to release Android 6.0.1 Marshmallow with TouchWiz Hero UX for the Galaxy Note 5.

-The Galaxy Note 5 also gradually received the Nougat (Android 7.0) update with Grace UX 2.0 during the first and second quarters of 2017.
+The Galaxy Note 5 also gradually received the Nougat (Android 7.0) update with Samsung Experience 8.0 during the first and second quarters of 2017.

-Android 9.0 “Pie” with Samsung Experience 10.0, issued in September 2018, can be unofficially installed on the Galaxy Note 5 via custom ROMs.
+Android 9.0 “Pie” with One UI 1.0, issued in November 2018, can be unofficially installed on the Galaxy Note 5 via custom ROMs.